 My local neighbourhood is plastered with McDonalds adverts.
 I pondered whether it’s an attempt to overcome the proliferation of chicken shop takeaways offering £1 kids meals, which are abundant in this part of East London.
 These chicken joints make McDonalds look positively expensive and have the added bonus of resepctfully calling their customers ‘bossman’.

-This advertising is probably targeted near to the large drive-by McDonalds situated around the corner, in the hope that the sight of massive Big Mac on a bus shelter will cause people to enter a zombie-like state, marching tirelessly with rolled-back eyes until they reach the shiny touchscreen ordering altar of this global corporation, where their bloodlust for fast food can be sated.
+This advertising seems to be densely targeted near to the large drive-thru McDonalds situated around the corner, in the hope that sight of a massive Big Mac on a bus shelter will cause people to enter a zombie-like state, marching tirelessly with rolled-back eyes until they reach the shiny touchscreen ordering altar of this global corporate church, where their bloodlust for fast food can be sated.

 McDonalds.
 The Truth.

-Disliking McDonalds can be quite fashionable, especially in oh-so-virtuous middle class bubbles of foodie culture, but I’m not that person.
+Disliking McDonalds can be quite fashionable, especially in the oh-so-virtuous middle class health bubbles of foodie culture, but I’m not that person.
 As a kid I loved them and have fond memories of childhood birthdays being celebrated there.
-It seemed a rite of passage for children of the seventies to be get shut into a walk-in freezer around their seventh birthday and then have a crew member begrudgingly dress up as Hamburglar.
+It seemed a rite of passage for children of the seventies to be locked into a walk-in freezer on their seventh birthday, before a crew member begrudgingly dressed as Hamburglar was tormented by us.

-When I was eighteen, my girlfriend was an area manager at McDonalds.
-I asked her what area she covered.
-Fries.
-But, having a girlfriend who worked at McDonalds came with massive benefits in the form of under-the-counter, fully customised meals of whatever I desired.
+When I was eighteen, my girlfriend was a manager at McDonalds.
+Having a girlfriend who worked at McDonalds came with massive benefits in the form of under-the-counter, fully customised meals of whatever I desired.
 My favourite was a Big Mac made using quarter pounder patties and extra cheese.
-It turned the mighty Big Mac into the beast it had never quite been.
+It turned the mighty Big Mac into the beast of a burger that it had never quite been.

-It’s a fact that McDonalds is culturally entwined with my own life in and around London, it’s been ubiquitous throughout my years and formed a backdrop to many memories which I still hold today.
+McDonalds is culturally entwined with my life in and around London, it’s been ubiquitous throughout my years and formed a backdrop to many memories which I still hold today.

 Get To The Point, Gavin.

-Today, I eat McDonalds very occasionally, about once or twice a year.
-I can’t shake the fact that I genuinely like a Big Mac, and despite all the questions over it’s health credentials, I’m sticking to the mantra that a varied diet is a healthy one.
-They’re not even the big bad ogre of food sourcing that people like to think, for instance their procurement standards are apparently of a very high standard, with a supply chain as tight as a glove.
-They were one of the few large companies selling beef who were unaffected by the horsemeat scandal.
+Today, I eat McDonalds very occasionally, about once or twice a year, because I can’t shake the fact that I genuinely love a Big Mac.
+Despite questionable health credentials, I’m sticking to the mantra that a varied diet is a healthy one.
+McDonalds aren’t even the big bad ogre of food sourcing that people like to think, especially after the scandals of the nineties.
+Their procurement standards maintain a very high standard, with a supply chain as tight as a food-safe glove.
+Their meat supply is so highly traceable that they were one of the few large companies selling beef who were entirely unaffected by the horsemeat scandal.

 Here are my findings…